-Similarly, affordable housing projections for each site do not contemplate the potential for increased density through a density bonus.
+Similarly, affordable housing projections for each site do not contemplate the potential for increased density through a density bonus, with the exception of the property at St. Vincent's Drive.

-Except for sites with a general plan land use designation of Neighborhood Commercial, where at least 25 units per acre applies (CD-2.d.5).
+7 Except for sites with a general plan land use designation of Neighborhood Commercial, where at least 25 units per acre applies (CD-2.d.5).